 A fun way to travel in style is by water taxi which operates throughout the year from Bute Park to Cardiff Bay (Approximately 25mins) departing: 10.30am 11.30am 12.30pm 1.30pm 2.30pm 3.30pm 4.30pm

 Don’t worry if you miss one, it will be a great excuse to stop off at Pettigrew Tea Rooms located at the main entrance to Bute Park in the heart of Cardiff City centre.
 This proudly independent restaurant is open seven days of the week for breakfast, lunch, Afternoon Tea and dinner events throughout the year.

 No trip to the Bay would be complete without a visit to the iconic Wales Millennium Centre where you can see a show or learn more about the history of Tiger Bay; what makes it such an interesting place and how residents lived and spent their time.
-Just follow the digital map into the heart of Tiger Bay where you can listen to interviews from community members and see historical images and videos of the area.

 Or why not extend your holiday for a break to the green green grass of home?
 Welsh home that is.
 From Cardiff you are never too far from lush countryside or mountains.
 Go North of Cardiff and you will find Caerphilly Mountain or head up to Brecon and climb the epic Pen-Y-Fan!
 Whether it’s the hustle and bustle city life Cardiff has to offer or the outdoor adventure you’re after.
 Wales has it all.
 Check out Visit Wales for top tips for Family breaks away.